erictleung/shinydiversity/README.md

 There are many alpha and beta diversity metrics to analyze microbial ecological or microbiome data.
 Alpha diversity describes an estimate of the total number of species in a sample.
 Beta diversity describes the differences between samples.
-Below are some example of then number of metrics you can use.
+Below are some example of the number of metrics you can use.

 <img src="images/alpha_diversities.png" alt="Drawing" style="width: 100%;"/>

 ###### Plot from "Alpha diversity graphics" page for phyloseq showing various alpha diversity metrics to choose from http://joey711.github.io/phyloseq/plot_richness-examples

-Below is are just a few beta diversity metrics choose from
+Below are just a few beta diversity metrics to choose from

 ```R
 > library(phyloseq)